ashish1729/advent-of-code-2025/day 02/part2.md

     string line; cin >> line;
     vector<string> ar = split(line, ',');

+    // set is needed here because now we can have duplicates like
+    // 2 repeated 4 times = 2222 and 22 repeated 2 times = 2222

     set<long long> invalid;

     for (int i = 1; i < 1e5; i++) {